BrandonXu6106/obsidianpublish/content/thoughts/privacy.md

   - data privacy
 ---

 Privacy isn't about shutting out everyone and everything.
-Instead, privacy gives you the power to [[agency|choose]] what and with whom you'll share.
+Instead, privacy gives you the power to [[agency.md|choose]] what and with whom you'll share.
 It provides safety, control and the right to grant access.

 Privacy gives you the ability to express yourself, to be creative, to spend your time and your money in whatever manner you like, without the scrutiny of others.
 It protects our intimate moments, our most embarrassing ambitions, our radical ideas and the ability to be our true selves.